guardian/html-janitor/README.md

 ## XSS Note

-This library has not been tested for use with unsanitised user input.
+This library has not been extensively tested.
 In particular versions prior to 2.0.3 are vulnerable to XSS attacks.
 See [here](https://hackerone.com/reports/308155) and [here](https://hackerone.com/reports/308158).

-Please upgrade to 2.0.4 or above and consider building your own checks on user input rather than relying on this library.
+Please upgrade to 2.0.4 or above and consider building your own additional checks on user input.

 ## Usage